parcel-bundler/website/src/features/scope-hoisting.md

 #### Avoid conditional `require()`

-this is a case where an asset needs to be _wrapped_, that is moved inside a function.
+This is a case where an asset needs to be _wrapped_, that is moved inside a function.
 This negates some advantages of scope-hoisting.

 If an asset is `require`d conditionally or generally no in the toplevel of the asset, we cannot add it into the top-level scope because its content should only be execute when it is actually required.
 This logic also needs to be applied recursively to not immediately execute dependencies of the wrapped asset.